-When it comes to field of membership expansions, the NCUA has multiple different definitions of a service facility.
-The Chartering Manual defines “service facility” differently for additions of select groups than for additions of underserved areas.
+When it comes to field of membership expansions, the National Credit Union Administration (NCUA) has multiple different definitions of a service facility.
+The Chartering Manual defines a “service facility” differently for additions of select groups than for additions of underserved areas.

 Adding Select Groups

-For group additions, FCU-owned electronic facilities that accept deposits, take loan applications, or disburse loans are service facilities.
+For group additions, Federal Credit Union (FCU)-owned electronic facilities that accept deposits, take loan applications, or disburse loans are service facilities.
 Credit union-owned branches, mobile branches, and offices operated on a regularly scheduled weekly basis also meet the criteria for service facilities.
 Finally, interests in shared branching networks, automated teller machines (ATMs), and video-teller machines also meet the criteria for service facilities for group additions.
-A website does not qualify as a service facility.
+A website, however, does not qualify as a service facility.

-These more stringent requirements in underserved areas are designed to ensure the credit union maintains a higher degree of presence in the area because, by its very nature, an underserved area has a higher concentration of members with greater needs.
+These more stringent requirements in underserved areas are designed to ensure the credit union maintains a higher degree of presence in the area because, by its very nature, an underserved area will have a higher concentration of members with greater needs.

 *The NCUA Board is considering a change to this rule that would make it so there is only one definition of a qualifying service facility.
 The proposed rule change would bring the definition for underserved areas more in line with the definition for adding select groups.